 So I was sent this beauty to include in this list as well as a full review, which is coming soon, and I have to say it’s the bee’s knees.
 It pulverizes every bleeding thing.
 Since it arrived I’ve made my cheese sauce, I’ve also made a cauliflower Alfredo sauce, used it to grind nuts into powder (almost butter) for a nut roast and of course, Eban has had a couple of milkshakes.
 It crushes ice like Thor’s hammer.

 Enough about that though, I need to save some stuff for the full review.
-You can pick up the destroyer of nuts for a very surprising £41.99 from Superdrug (don’t forget to use your loyalty card for the points).
+You can pick up the destroyer of nuts on Amazon.

 Now, I was sent this item to try but not for my Christmas gift guide, this item will actually be appearing in January as part of my Veganuary campaign.
 When it arrived I thought it might be a great addition to the healthy part of this gift guide.

 The MealKitt allows you to easily work out portion sizes based on how many calories you should be having.
 No weighing, no counting.
 Just fill up the individual compartments with the appropriate food and serve.
 This is also great for non-vegans looking to control their portions.

 You can grab this handy dandy device over on Amazon where it is currently on offer for £39.99 (RRP £49.99).